-- 1. The keypad lock is switched on. - Press for at least 2 seconds.
-A context menu appears. - 2.
-In the context menu select the Keylock off option. - ► The keypad lock is switched off.
+- ► The keypad lock is switched on.

+Press the □ and □ keys for 3 seconds. - ► The keypad lock is switched off.

 8.4 Access to the operating menu via the Web browser

 8.4.1 Function range

 Thanks to the integrated Web server, the device can be operated and configured via a Web browser and via a service interface (CDI-RJ45) or via a WLAN interface.
 The structure of the operating menu is the same as for the local display.
 In addition to the measured values, status information on the device is also displayed and allows the user to monitor the status of the device.
 Furthermore the device data can be managed and the network parameters can be configured.